dkdevpro/Collectionview/README.md

 # Collectionview
-Collection view is a custom implementation of listview.
-Within this collection view you add any widgets like view pager,horizontal view, imageview etc.
+It is a custom implementation of listview.
+Within this collection view you can add any widgets like view pager,horizontal view, imageview etc.

 #### **Licensing**